 This simple test procedure will give a good insight into the battery's condition and the electrical system.

 - While the engine is off, measure the voltage between the battery terminals.
-A good battery that holds the charge will give between 12V and 12.5V.
-On the other hand, readings below 11.5V show either a bad battery or the alternator that is not charging sufficiently.
+A good battery that holds the charge will be between 12V and 12.5V.
+On the other hand, readings below 11.5V show either a bad battery or the alternator not charging sufficiently.

 - Repeat the measuring procedure with the engine turned on and idling.
 A good alternator will produce between 13.5V and 14.5V.
 Anything significantly below or above these values is a sign of a charging problem.